AurorePeigne/STM32_in_the_sky/README.md

 # M1 & M2 project.
 # Push and pull your STM32 project here.
 # Don't forget to pull after a modification of a code already online.
+# To know the folder signification don't forget to read the Readme file.